Ask any lawyer, “How much does a divorce cost?” and the answer you will inevitably hear is: “It depends!”

 10. Run a Cost/Benefit Analysis Before Every Fight.

 This may sound cold, but the financial parts of your divorce are really nothing more than business decisions.
-Sure, they FEEL like more.
-That’s because your emotions are all wound up around them.
-But if you take the emotions out of the equation, money is money.
+Yes, they FEEL like more.
+But that's because your emotions are all wound up around them.
+If you take the emotions out of the equation, money is money.

-If you spend $1000 in legal fees fighting over a $50 vacuum cleaner, you have just wasted $950.
-No one cares that your mother gave you that vacuum cleaner as a wedding gift.
-It’s a vacuum cleaner!
+If you spend $1000 in legal fees fighting over a $50 coffee maker, you have just wasted $950.
+No one cares that your mother gave you that coffee maker as a wedding gift.
+It’s a coffee maker!

-Of course, there are things that have a lot of sentimental value for you.
-Sometimes your spouse will be a jerk and refuse to give you those things precisely because s/he knows you care about those things.
+Of course, some things do have a lot of sentimental value.
+Sometimes your spouse will be a jerk and refuse to give you those things precisely because s/he knows you care about them.
 When that happens, you need to take a step back.
-Really evaluate how much the thing that you are fighting for is really worth.
+Really evaluate how much the thing that you are fighting for is really worth to you.
 Then, if you really want to fight, go ahead and fight.
 Just know what the fight is costing you.

 The longer your case is open, the more your divorce costs grow.